Google Data Studio Tutorial

 Check it out for inspiration.

-Well, there’s a lot you can do with simple algebraic calculated fields.
-But there’s even more you can do once you enter functions and RegEx.
+Well, there is a lot you can do with simple algebraic calculated fields.
+But there is even more you can do once you enter functions and RegEx.

 Don’t panic.
-Let’s walk through them step by step.
+Let’s go through them step by step.

-If you’re comfortable with functions in Google Sheets and/or Excel, then you already know how to use functions in Data Studio.
+If you are comfortable with the functions in Google Sheets and/or Excel, then you already know how to use the functions in Data Studio.

-For example, let’s say you majored in English and have always been annoyed that “Source” in Google Analytics is lowercase.
-You can use the UPPER function to transform the source to uppercase.
+For example, let’s say you specialized in English and have always been annoyed that “Source” in Google Analytics is in lowercase.
+You can use the UPPER function to transform the font into uppercase.

 data studio